 What Is Naloxone?

-Naloxone, popularly sold by the brand name of Narcan, is an opioid agonist that can block the effects that opioids have on the body.
+Naloxone, popularly sold by the brand name of Narcan, is an Opioid agonist that can block the effects that Opioids have on the body.
 If someone experiences an overdose, depending on the severity, one to several doses of Narcan can actually stop it in progress, and save someone’s life.
 Narcan is available without prescription across the country.

 An alcohol overdose happens when you drink more alcohol than your body can safely process.
-Generally, the body can safely process around one unit of pure alcohol per hour (estimated to be the amount of alcohol in a small shot of liquor, a half pint of beer, or a third of a glass of wine).
+Generally, the body can safely process around 1 unit of pure alcohol per hour (estimated to be the amount of alcohol in a small shot of liquor, a half pint of beer, or a third of a glass of wine).
 If an individual consumes more alcohol than this in shorter time periods, the alcohol builds up in the body due to the body not being able to metabolize the alcohol fast enough, and an accumulation of alcohol spreads throughout the body.
 This may lead to an alcohol overdose, better known as alcohol poisoning.

 Symptoms of alcohol poisoning include:

 - Mental confusion